At U.S. hearing, Kavanaugh accuser '100 percent' certain he assaulted her

 The hearing, which has riveted Americans and intensified the political polarization in the United States, occurred against the backdrop of the #MeToo movement against sexual harassment and assault.

-“I have found your testimony powerful and credible and I believe you,” Democratic Senator Richard Blumenthal told Ford.
+Democrats lauded Ford’s testimony as credible, brave and, in the words of Senator Cory Booker, “nothing short of heroic.”

+“I want to thank you for your courage.
+And I want to tell you I believe you. ...
+And I believe many Americans across the country believe you,” Democratic Senator Kamala Harris said.

-While some Republicans and Trump have called the allegations by Ford and the two other women against Kavanaugh part of a smear campaign, Ford told the committee, “I am an independent person and I am no pawn.”
+While some Republicans and Trump have called the allegations by Ford and the two other women part of a smear campaign, Ford told the committee she had no political motivation, adding, “I am an independent person and I am no pawn.”

 Ford was seated at a table in the packed hearing room flanked by her lawyers, facing a bank of senators.
 Cameras from news photographers clicked as she entered the room and took her seat, smiling nervously.
 Ford told the senators she was “terrified” to testify but felt it was her civic duty come forward.
 The audience at the hearing remained in rapt attention.